spencermeyer/Ruby_Webscraping/README.md

 For testing, I set up a Sinatra server (hosted in a different Git repository) to serve up test assets in development and test modes, and I'm using the 'vcr' gem to replay it in test mode.

+When put into production, I found I was getting a connection refused when making too many requests too quickly,  I therefore broke the requests up into individual jobs which fire at 10 second intervals using Resque delayed job.
+This has made is more reliable and of course it still collects data if one job fails.
+I've got Resque-Schedule set up to do some database administration jobs for me in the background.

 The app is database heavy and takes time to do the scraping.
-To optimise this I've:
-1) collected all the data in a massive hash and then saved it all in one db transaction at the end instead of individual transactions.
-I do various age grade and age category positions allocations on the hash before saving, this is MUCH faster than using active record.
+To optimise this I've collected all the data in a massive hash and then saved it all in one db transaction at the end instead of individual transactions.
+I do various age grade and age category positions allocations on the hash before saving, this is MUCH faster than using active record saves individually.

 Deployment.
 -----------